Contents

 By Bike

-You are not recommended to take your bike on board because the southern archipelago is only serviced by boats with limited bicycle capacity.
-They can only be stored on the front deck of the ferry.
-There is a possibility you might not be able to get it back!
+You are not advised to take your bike on board, as the southern archipelago is served only by boats with limited bicycle capacity.
+They can only be stored on the ferry’s front deck.
+You may not be able to get it back.
 Plus, the islands aren’t that big, and some paths are only suitable on foot once you are there.
-Getting to the Salthomen ferry terminal by bike is easy because of the excellent cycle network in Gothenburg.
+Getting to the Salthomen ferry terminal by bike is easy thanks to Gothenburg’s excellent cycle network.
 There is a superb bike park at the ferry terminal with ample parking for your bike.
 From there, jump on the passenger ferry.

 By Tram & Bus

 Public transport to the Gothenburg archipelago is an excellent option because it’s easy and cheap.
-You can get one ticket for 35 SEK that lasts 90 minutes, which is long enough to get from the city to one of the islands.
+You can purchase a 35 SEK ticket valid for 90 minutes, which is long enough to travel from the city to one of the islands.
 It’s mind-blowingly cheap when you consider you are using a tram or bus and a ferry!
 You can buy two single journey tickets or a day ticket for 115 SEK.
 Note: you only need Zone A!

 You’re looking for tram #11 or tram #9 (which runs in summer) and bus #114.
 Allow approximately 30 minutes for either journey from central Gothenburg.
 Below are the tram and bus routes, respectively.